mykeln/teslaprep/README.md

 2. Wireless charging pad [OEM](https://shop.tesla.com/product/model-3-wireless-phone-charger), [aftermarket](https://www.amazon.com/TapTes-Horizontally-Vertically-Smartphone-Compatible/dp/B07X2RJ2V4?tag=teslaprep-20).
 I have the aftermarket one installed in mine.
 No issues.
 3. A fast-write [USB stick](https://www.amazon.com/dp/B01CIEBS74?tag=teslaprep-20) for Sentry and dashcam footage.
 I recommend one with a built-in lightning port to easily review footage on your iPhone.
 4. A [vinyl wrap](https://www.abstractocean.com/model-3-center-console-vinyl-wrap/) for the center console.
 The factory console is piano black, which is impossible not to scratch.
 Vinyl wraps are easy to install and (arguably) look better than stock.

-<sup>1</sup> This document is adapted from Will Fealey's UK-based guide on the Model S. It's been Americanized and edited for the Model 3, with many new links and additional resources since Will's was originally written.